 Preparation & Amenities

-There is are a few outhouses, but that is where the amenities end.
+There are a few outhouses, but that is where the amenities end.
 Most of the campsites now have fire-pits, massive BC Parks-style tables, and a sand tent pad.
-Bring your own firewood, toilet paper, clean drinking water (or pump), and all of the other usual camping gear.
+Bring your own firewood (but Bob does sell some on site), toilet paper, clean drinking water (or pump), and all of the other usual camping gear.
 Pack lightly, efficiently, but completely.
 The hike down is very steep to the springs, and visitors are no longer permitted to camp at them.
 Camping must be done at the new drive-in sites above.

 Plan Your Route

 Driving time to the destination is approximately four hours if leaving from downtown Kelowna, and includes the free Needles-Faquier ferry.
 The ferry leaves every 30 minutes, and only takes about 10 minutes to cross the river.
 Drive from Kelowna to Nakusp, despite what your GPS or Google may say about taking a route through Revelstoke.
 The Faquier route is faster as the Needles ferry is a much shorter ride and less painful if you miss it.
 However, the highway you will follow out of Vernon is substantially windier and not recommended at night.
 Take the Revelstoke route if coming from Kamloops or Salmon Arm.
 Essentially, get to Nakusp, BC as it is the starting point for our directions.

 - Departure from Needles (Vernon Side): 15 min and 45 min past the hour